Check out our free overtime calculator, plus everything you need to know about who is eligible for overtime and what laws impact overtime payments.

 When learning how to calculate overtime for your employees, you have to take into account exceptions and considerations, such as federal and state overtime pay laws.
-Since there is no limit on the number of hours employees who are 16 or older can work in a workweek, you must determine whether you have to pay them overtime at a rate of at least 1.5 times their regular pay for hours worked over 40.
+According to the Fair Labor Standards Act (FLSA), you must pay at least 1.5 times the employee’s regular pay for hours worked over 40.
+Since there is no legal limit on the number of hours employees who are 16 or older can work in a workweek, you must determine whether you have to pay them overtime or not.

-If you need help performing overtime calculations quickly, try using our overtime calculator.
+If you need help performing overtime calculations quickly, use our overtime calculator.
 By default, it calculates overtime pay at the time-and-a-half rate, but you can overwrite it if you happen to live in a state that has different rules, like double-time pay.

 We’ve broken down the process of calculating overtime for your hourly and salaried employees into five easy steps listed below.
 Keep in mind that some states have different rules; here, we discuss federal overtime only.